 High score: The compound has affinity for the receptor and the receptor is expressed in the tissue of interest-> high likelihood of physiological significance

 Low score: Either the compound has low/no affinity for the receptor or the receptor is poorly/not expressed in the tissue of interest-> low likelihood of physiological significance

 At the clinical level, the HistoReceptomics technology enables patient/subject stratification to exclude those with specific tissue dysfunction to maximize the probability of FDA approval.

-For a more detailed explanation of how to use the platform, to watch a tutorial and to purchase a subscription, please visit our sister HistoReceptomics website.
+For a more detailed explanation of how to use the platform, to watch a tutorial and start using HistoReceptomics securely via a Free Trial (no credit card needed), please visit our sister site, historeceptomics.com.

 GeneCentrix, Inc. launched in New York City, USA in 2015 as a commercialization venture for technologies developed at New York University School of Medicine (NYUSoM) at NYU Langone Health, a leading biomedical research center.

 GeneCentrix, Inc. is now a privately held company based in New York City.
 To date, GeneCentrix has received a total of $2.4M federal funding, which includes funding from two SBIR Phase I and one Phase II awards, and $550k in industry R&D contracts.

 NYU – Founding partner 2015